digidem/mapeo-rfc/RFC-002-mapeo-protocol.md

 # 3. Overall Protocol Shape

-At a high-level, this new protocol ("Mapeo Protocol") is a layered protocol consisting of two channels:
+At a high-level, this new protocol ("Mapeo Protocol") is actually two separate protocols, each likely running on different ports:

-1. a plaintext communication sidechannel, the "Plaintext Channel"
+1. a plaintext channel for facilitating the transfer of peer-to-peer app upgrades, the "Upgrade Channel"
-2. an end-to-end encrypted primary communication channel, the "Secure Channel"
+2. an end-to-end encrypted channel for data synchronization, the "Secure Channel"

-These two channels are multiplexed over a single transport steam, using [muxrpc][].
-This allows the application and upgrade protocols to operate over transports that expose only a single stream, such as Bluetooth, LoRa, or X-Bee.

 Both will use the [muxrpc][] RPC (Remote Procedure Call) library for peer-to-peer request/response/streaming communications.
 This was chosen over a